 - The unlimited options are only available with paid plans

-A free plan is available for over 800+ team communication apps, limited to 120 minutes to mute microphone and speaker noises.
-Paid plans start at $3.33/month and include all features.
+A free plan is available for over 800+ team communication apps, limited to a set number of free noise cancellation minutes per day depending on your account type.
+Paid plan comes with an unlimited noise cancellation and includes all features.
 Head to the pricing page to learn more.

 ProofHub – project planning software for remote teams

 If you’re looking for a single place to run your workplace team communication and project planning from, ProofHub is a tool that can replace your multiple current solutions.
 This app for team collaboration is a good choice especially for design agencies thanks to its proofing features and file versioning.